World’s First Picture of ‘Black Hole’ :

 > Observing at a wavelength of 1.3mm, VLBI allows the EHT to achieve an angular resolution of 20 micro-arc-seconds, enough to read a book that’s 3,635 miles away from you when you are enjoying coffee at your home [Its that fine].

 > Each Telescope of EHT produced an enormous amount of Data roughly 350TB per day – which was stored on High-performance Helium filled Hard Drives.

 > And Petabytes of Raw data produced by Telescopes were combined by highly specialized Super Computers hosted by “Institute for Max Planck Radio Astronomy and MIT-Haystack Observatory”.

-> The process was just painstaking to convert all the data into an image using novel computational tools developed by the collaboration.
+> The process was just painstaking to convert all the data into the world’s first picture of Black Hole using novel computational tools developed by the collaboration.

-And this wouldn’t have been possible without the groundbreaking work on Black Hole by the Legendary Scientist ‘Stephen Hawking’.
+And capturing the world’s first picture of Black Hole wouldn’t have been possible without the groundbreaking work on Black Hole by the Legendary Scientist ‘Stephen Hawking’.

 This article is dedicated to the Legend ‘Stephen Hawking’ by ‘The Hoard Planet.‘

 The Hoard Planet · April 13, 2019 at 09:20

 Chandu · April 12, 2019 at 22:58